charlesGraham/git-repo-tracker/apps/api/docs/README.md

 - `syncAllRepositories`: Trigger a sync of all tracked repositories
 - `removeRepository(id: ID!)`: Remove a repository from tracking

+## Data Storage

+When you track a repository using the `trackRepository` mutation, the following happens:

+1. The API fetches repository data from GitHub's API
+2. This data is stored in your PostgreSQL database:
+   - Repository information is stored in the `repository` table
+   - Each release is stored in the `release` table with a link to its repository
+   - Repository statistics (stars, forks, etc.) are preserved
+   - All releases are initially marked as "unseen"

+The database serves as your local cache and source of truth for tracked repositories.
+This allows:
+- Offline access to repository data
+- Tracking which releases you've reviewed (seen status)
+- Determining which repositories have unseen updates
+- Periodic background syncing with GitHub

+When you sync a repository (manually or via scheduled task), only the data in your database is updated - the process doesn't affect the actual GitHub repository.

 ## Tips

 - After tracking a repository, use its ID in other queries and mutations